Botox Therapeutic Tulsa, OK

 Dr. Henrich has years of experience treating patients who suffer from temporomandibular disorders (TMD) and associated pain and discomfort.
 TMD can have a range of underlying causes.
 Identifying the root cause of dental health problems is the key to a successful, lasting outcome.

 Malocclusion or tooth misalignment is a common cause of TMD.
 We can treat crooked teeth with restorative or orthodontic treatment.
 However, many patients suffer painful symptoms for other reasons, including stress or damage to the jaw joints.
+In those cases, we may recommend Botox.

 Am I a Candidate for Botox?